Location: East of Rio Grande; northeast of Socorro

 From I-25 near San Antonio, NM, drive 12 miles east on State Highway 380 to County Road 129.
 Drive north on County Road 129 for approximately 6.5 miles then veer right onto County Road 147.
 Continue two miles, heading northeast, then east to where the road will turn north.
 From this point continue north for nine miles, passing unmaintained, unmarked, intersecting routes.
 After nine miles you will be very near the western border of the WSA.

-This is a dirt road requiring suitable clearance.
-Please note that conditions of roads can change at any time due to weather.
+2. This is a dirt road requiring suitable clearance.
+Conditions of roads can change at any time due to weather.
 Drivers should avoid dirt roads during rain or snow and be cautious of wash-out following rain or snowmelt.

 Socorro Field Office